ezpaarse-project/ezunpaywall/services/graphql/README.md

 ## Cron

 One cron automatically update metrics of unpaywall data. the elastic request takes time and is saved locally.

+- Clean File : Deletes log files after a certain period of time.
+- metrics : Put in cache the metrics of ezunpaywall data (aggregation of oa_status)

 ## Log format